The next era for Apocrita is here¶

 login error?¶

-This is shown because phase 2 of the cluster migration includes changing the
+This is shown because phase 2 of the cluster migration included changing the

 login.hpc.qmul.ac.uk